cbagaindoc/CS-PROJECT/README.md

 ## Project Description
 The *Pahinga’t Gawa: Productivity App* is a simple yet effective time management tool inspired by the Pomodoro Technique.
-It helps users stay focused by dividing work into manageable intervals (Pomodoros), followed by short breaks.
+It helps users stay focused by dividing work into manageable intervals, followed by short breaks.
 This project also includes:
 - Customizable timer
 - Built-in task list